mars0i/lescent/README.md

 * Add random mutations.

+* Allow user to mark individuals in last generation and the display their most recent common ancestor.

+* Allow reformatting the non-extinct trees using the d3 tree layout when the extinct branches are hidden.

 * Cause tree to appear to extend sequentially from the top of the window, rather just appearing at once.

-* Allow user to mark individuals and the display their most recent common ancestor.

-* Place mutations on individuals and then track the mutations through the tree.

-* Generate trees using a true coalescent simulation, i.e. a backward simulation.

 * Fix small bug that causes top of trees to be in middle of page when number of generations is small.
 (This is due to the fact that there's